Portrait Session Styling Tips

 Start With a Color Palette

 Ladies, I recommend starting with your outfit first!
 Pick something you feel great wearing, like a beautiful dress or statement piece (Rent the Runway can be a fun option for something special).
 Then, choose outfits in shades that coordinate with yours.
-Neutral and muted colors are great for four reasons - 1. they avoid any color tones being cast onto the skin, 2. photograph well in all locations, 3. they are timeless, and 4. they will match your home decor once photos are framed.
-I recommending choosing two main colors and adding shades + patterns for interest.
-Try to avoid repeating the same color more than once (so that bodies don't blend into one another).
+I love neutral, muted tones are timeless and will match your home decor once photos are framed.
+I recommend choosing one or two main colors and adding different shades + patterns for interest.
+Try to avoid repeating the exact same color so that bodies don't blend into one another!

-Regarding color - if we're photographing at a location with lots of trees, I recommend bright neutrals like white and light blue.
-This will ensure that you pop against the background (so avoid black, navy, and dark denim here).
-If we're at home, draw inspiration from your home decor.
+When choosing colors, consider location.
+If we're photographing at a location with lots of trees, bright neutrals will help you and your family stand out against the background, whereas black, navy, and dark denim will make you look lost.
+If we're photographing at your home, draw inspiration from your home's decor when selecting your wardrobe!

 Texture & Movement